FINLAND ARCTIC CHALLENGE LIVE

 - Stage: Run / Hike

-- Distance: 35.8km / 22.25 miles or 25km / 15.5 miles
+- Distance: 36km / 22 miles or 25km / 15.5 miles

 - Arrival: Peurakaltio lumberjack cabin

-After last night’s sauna and ice dip(s), everyone had a good night’s sleep at the Aakenus Lumberjack cabins.
+After last night’s sauna and ice dip(s), everyone had a good night’s sleep at the Aakenus Lumberjack cabin.
 Some took the opportunity to sleep in a bit this morning and then had a later breakfast at the little cafe.
 Hard boiled eggs, porridge and several types of bread were available.
 Oh, and coffee.
 Urns and urns of coffee (and chaga tea!).
 The group was now feeling refreshed and ready for a day of running.

-These four were dropped off at a starting point about an hour ahead of the half marathon group so as to give them a head start since they would be running a farther distance.
+They started about an hour ahead of the half marathon group so as to give them a head start since they would be running a farther distance.

 The route was on a quiet snow-covered road with only the occasional vehicle passing.
 Davis and Jasmine set a fast pace while Rafiq and Beth set an easier pace and enjoyed the company of Laura, one of the guides, who was on an e-bike.

 Soon enough the runners came to a road that was packed with snow and ice, which made the running much easier.
-It continued this way for about five miles before the group hit another stretch about a kilometer long that was, again, uneven and slippery.
+It continued this way for about 8 kilometers / 5 miles before the group hit another stretch about a kilometer long that was, again, uneven and slippery.
 Most chose to walk this section and were relieved to soon be back on a road AND to find an Arctic aid station (a tent with a warm fire inside and tea kettles of hot water for thermoses).

 As has been the case this week, the trees were heavy with snow and the road packed with snow and ice.
 There was more traffic on this road than on the road taken by the marathoners earlier in the day, but they could be heard far off in the distance, so safety was not an issue.